potsky/docker-laravel/README.md

 - [PHPinfo](http://localhost:2780/app_tools/php_info.php)
 - [MailDev](http://localhost:2790)

+### 2.1 Quit container

+Simply `exit` from the shell to stop the container.

+### 2.2 Laravel Queue

 Laravel default queue is automatically executed in a background daemon via `php /app/artisan queue:work redis --sleep=3 --tries=3`

-Simply `exit` from the shell to stop the container.
+### 2.3 xDebug

+On MacOS, the default docker host IP address is `192.168.65.1`.
+On other systems, you should set your computr address in file `/etc/php/7.0/apache2/conf.d/20-xdebug.ini` to use xdebug.

 ### 3. Connect